fatema123elfiky/Cmp-Techniques/README.md

 # Cmp-Techniques
-Different data compression&amp; decompression techniques implemented in python.
+Different cmp & decmp techniques are implemented in python.